Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Kálfastrandarvogar and Lake Mývatn

-When everybody had gone to bed on Christmas night the worker was still awake as he had planned the year earlier. Úlfhildur then quietly got out of bed and snuck out of the farm - and the worker followed her.
+When everybody had gone to bed on Christmas night, the worker was still awake as he had planned the year before. Úlfhildur then quietly got out of bed and snuck out of the farm - and the worker followed her.

-She walked towards Lake Mývatn and when she arrived at the lake she took out a pair of gloves and rubbed them together, and a bridge appeared over the lake; she crossed the bridge and the worker followed her.
+She walked towards Lake Mývatn, and when she arrived at the lake, she took out a pair of gloves and rubbed them together.
+A bridge appeared over the lake; she crossed the bridge, and the worker followed her.

 Birds on Lake Mývatn